State-Fisheries-Genomics-Lab/GT-seq/Probe_Sequences/readme.md

 <b>O mykiss probes:</b>

-(1) Omy_392_probe_seqs.csv: USE THIS ONE probe sequences for the SFGL O mykiss panel as of December 2020, corrected alleles for the Omy05 residency markers.
-Actually Omy391 as Omy_RAD47080-54 (which is a duplicate to Omy_RAD15709-53) is removed.
+(1) Omy_391_probe_seqs.csv: <b>USE THIS ONE</b> probe sequences for the SFGL O mykiss panel as of December 2020, corrected alleles for the Omy05 residency markers.
+Omy_RAD47080-54 (which is a duplicate to Omy_RAD15709-53) is removed.
 Species marker Oki120255-113 is added.
-(2) Omy_390_probe_seqs.csv: <b>USE THIS ONE</b> probe sequences for the SFGL O mykiss panel as of December 2020, corrected alleles for the Omy05 residency markers.
+(2) Omy_390_probe_seqs.csv: probe sequences for the SFGL O mykiss panel as of December 2020, corrected alleles for the Omy05 residency markers.
 Omy_RAD47080-54 (which is a duplicate to Omy_RAD15709-53) is removed.
 (3) Omy_390_probe_seqs_uncorrected.csv: probe sequences for the SFGL O mykiss panel as of December 2020, does not contain corrected alleles for the Omy05 residency markers

 <b>O. tshawytscha:  </b>